-A return to a high inflation economy could undermine Argentina's cost competitiveness abroad if not offset by an Argentine peso devaluation, while also negatively affecting the economy's activity and employment levels.
-Uncertainty about future inflation may contribute to slow the economic activity level by reducing the economy's growth.
-Argentine inflation rate volatility makes it impossible to estimate with reasonable certainty the extent to which activity levels and results of operations of our Argentine subsidiaries could be affected by inflation in the future.
+A high inflation economy could undermine Argentina's cost competitiveness abroad if not offset by a devaluation of the Argentine peso, which could also negatively affect economic activity and employment levels.
+Since year-end 2013, the peso has fallen approximately 21 % against the U.S. dollar according to the exchange rate published by the Banco de la Nación Argentina.
+While most of the client contracts of our Argentine subsidiaries are denominated in U.S. dollars, freight under those contracts is collected in Argentine pesos at the prevailing exchange rate.
+These contracts also include crew cost adjustment terms.
+Uncertainty about future inflation may contribute to slowdown or contraction in economic growth.
+Argentine inflation rate volatility makes it impossible to estimate with reasonable certainty the extent to which activity levels and results of operations of our Argentine subsidiaries could be affected by inflation and exchange rate volatility in the future.